Osteopathy is a system of holistic manual therapy that realigns the musculoskeletal system to facilitate the body to heal itself.

 Osteopathic training for yoga professionals

 More and more osteopaths are incorporating yoga into their health management strategies by referring their patients to yoga practices specializing in the therapeutic application of yoga.
 Alternatively, a growing number of yoga practitioners worldwide seek osteopathic training.
-Healthcare colleges offer several educational levels for certified yoga professionals ranging from Certificate Courses to Diploma in Osteopathic Manual Therapy.
+Healthcare colleges offer several educational levels for certified yoga professionals ranging from Certificate Courses to our Diploma in Osteopathic Manual Practice (DOMP).

 The future of health care lies in the integration of holistic and allopathic medicine when health practitioners representing different healing philosophies will work together for the benefit of our communities.